 Once the tooth is prepared, Dr. Steven Airey will place a special tooth-colored material in the cavity.
 The material hardens fast and bonds with the surrounding enamel, making sure it stays there.
 Since enamel has no nerve endings, the whole process is normally painless.
 However, local anesthesia and possibly dental sedation can be used if necessary.

-What’s The Difference Between Metal And Composite Tooth Fillings?
+What Is the Difference Between Metal and Composite Tooth Fillings?

-In the past, tooth fillings were made from a metal amalgam (meaning a combination of metals).
-These usually contained silver and even mercury, a metal known to being toxic in people.
+In the past, dental fillings were made from a metal amalgam (meaning a combination of metals).
+These usually contained silver and even mercury, a metal known to be toxic for people.
 These metal fillings did the job, but they certainly did not look good.
-And while there isn’t too much evidence showing mercury fillings to have been a problem, if it’s toxic, why put it in your mouth when there’s a better alternative?
+And while there is not too much evidence showing mercury fillings to have been a problem, if it is toxic, why put it in your mouth when there is a better alternative?

 At Appalachian Dental Care, we only use composite resin fillings made from ceramic and plastics.
 These metal-free fillings can last as long as metal ones and are also strong and durable.
 And when they are finally placed in your mouth, they are colored to look like your natural teeth, meaning they will blend in instead of stand out.

 Sometimes, you have to pick between the brand-new tools or the tried-and-true way of doing things.
 Metal fillings have been used for a long time in dentistry to repair teeth, but now we offer a composite filling.
-In other words, you can get both new and tested dental treatments with these fillings.
-To learn more about our dental fillings or to schedule your next appointment, give us a call today at 828-355-5673 or use our online form.
+In other words.
+To learn more about dental fillings in Boone, North Carolina, or to schedule your next appointment with our dentist, give us a call today at 828-264-9938 or use our online form.